 - The best phone deals in September 2021

-iPhone 13 release date
+iPhone 13 release date and price

 iPhone 13 design

 The design was one thing the rumors had right with minimal changes after last year's big redesign.
 One welcome change to all four iPhone 13 models is the 20% size reduction to the notch that houses the front-facing camera and Face ID tech.
 Those hoping for it to be eliminated will have to wait at least one more year.